Danish act on implementation in Danish law of the EU Corporate Sustainability Reporting Directive (CSRD)

 The Act’s sustainability reporting rules came into force on 1 June 2024.

-The Sustainability Reporting Directive involves a phased entry into force of the reporting requirements.
+The Sustainability Reporting Directive involves a phased entry into force of the sustainability reporting requirements.
 The gradual phasing-in also follows from the Sustainability Reporting Act.

-This gives Danish companies the same period of time to prepare for the new reporting requirements provided in the Sustainability Reporting Directive as companies in other EU member states.
+This gives Danish companies the same period of time to prepare for the new sustainability reporting requirements provided in the Sustainability Reporting Directive as companies in other EU member states.
 In Denmark, state-owned limited liability companies are treated the same as (equally with) listed companies so that the same requirements apply.

 The new sustainability reporting requirements under the Act apply in accordance with the following phased entry into force: